exasol/exaoperation-xmlrpc/EXAoperation_XMLRPC.md

 * `priority` (`Int`, optional)
   Priority of volume between 1 and 20, higher number means higher priority.
 Default value is 10.
 * `readonly_users` (`List`, optional)
-  List of users, who are allowed to read this volume.
+  List of users, who are allowed to read this volume, in XMLRPC a list of user IDs, as returned by `getUserByName`.
 * `redundancy` (`Int`)
   Number of redundancy segments per volume part.
 * `size` (`Int`)